Chemistry Teaching Empowerment Fund

 • The project or event must not already have received funding from the RSC via another route.

-Examples of eligible and ineligible events
+Examples of eligible events

 • A session for early career teachers to try out experiments that are required in exam specifications